Women, Infants, Children (WIC)

 A service of the Helen Ross McNabb Center, Inc., HFET serves first-time parents in Knox, Blount, Sevier, Loudon and Jefferson Counties.
 To learn more, or to schedule an appointment, call a Family Assessment worker at (865) 637-9711 ext 1275 or visit the Healthy Families of East Tennessee website.

 TennCare Kids is a full program of check-ups and health care services for children who have TennCare.
 These services make sure babies, children, teens and young adults receive the health care they need.
 Good health begins at birth, so it’s important to check in, check up and check back.
 For more information visit TennCare Kids or call (865) 215-5173.
-The Tennessee Department of Human Services and United States Federal Government also have a wealth of good resources for teen parents.
+The Tennessee Department of Human Services also has a wealth of good resources for teen parents.